advertise

 Best for: Installing a ceiling fan in a location that previously had only a light fixture, where the existing junction box needs to be upgraded to a fan-rated box.

+What is included: Assessment of existing junction box, removal and replacement with a UL-listed fan-rated box, full wiring connections, fan assembly and mounting, switch or remote configuration, and wobble-balancing test.
 This is the most common job on Vancouver Island, because the majority of homes have standard light fixture boxes that cannot safely support a ceiling fan.
 See the safety section below for why this matters.

 Time to complete: 1.5 to 2.5 hours.